 designated members only.

-banks or branches, payable in U.S. Funds, or send U.S. Currency.
+drawn on U.S. banks or branches, payable in U.S.

-6. First Prize winner in Contest 1 – NFSPS Founders Award is not
+6. First prize winner in the NFSPS Founders Award

-eligible to enter that contest the following year (NFSPS Founders
+(Cat. #1) is not eligible to enter that category the

 8. When to submit:

 a.
-Start date: entries must not be postmarked before January 1, 2023.
+Start date - Entries must not be postmarked prior